 The government has appointed a number of agents across England to administer these initiatives.
 These agents are professional not-for-profit organisations, that specialise in providing affordable home-ownership opportunities.

-Slough Borough Council work with Catalyst Housing Group the government appointed Help to Buy agent covering the Berkshire area, to promote the Help to Buy initiative and other available options.
+Slough Borough Council work with Radian, the government appointed Help to Buy agent covering the Berkshire area, to promote the Help to Buy initiative and other available options.

 There are a number of different scheme types offered under the Help to Buy initiative.
 Depending on your individual circumstances, you may find that one or more of these are available to you.